mongodb/docs/source/reference/mongod.rst

 .. option:: --slowms <value>

    Defines the value of "slow," for the :option:`--profile` option.
-Operations that run take longer than the specified period to run are reported by the profiler.
+The :term:`database profiler` reports operations that take longer to run than the specified period.

 .. option:: --smallfiles